-On Windows, the snmp.conf and snmpd.conf files are not created automatically by the installation.
-Instead, example files (example.snmp.conf and example.snmpd.conf) are created in that location, which you can copy, rename (to snmp.conf and snmpd.conf), and edit with your desired configuration settings.
+On Windows, the snmp.conf and snmp.conf and snmpd.conf) are created in that location, which you can copy, rename (to snmpd.conf), and edit with your desired configuration settings.

 The sample snmpd.conf file includes agentuser and agentgroup directives, however these are inoperative in Windows.